locomotivemtl/astro-boilerplate/src/components/Image/README.md

 ### Lazy Loading

 Uses lazy loading to defer the loading of the image until it is near the viewport, improving initial page load performance.
 When loaded, the `.c-image` element has the state class `is-loaded` added, allowing for styling based on state.
-See [Image.scss](Image.scss).
+See [Image.css](Image.css).

 ```astro
 <Image src={import('@images/printer.jpg')} alt="A beautiful scenery" loading="lazy" />